A Recipe : Rum and Raisin Sauce for Desserts or Pancakes

-Here’s a quick and easy recipe for a “Rum and Raisin” sauce, that can be served warm or stored in the fridge, ready to turn a scoop of plain vanilla ice-cream into a proper dessert.
-Add a piece of white cake or a crepe and you have a something nice enough to serve company.
+Here’s a quick and easy recipe for a “Rum and Raisin” sauce, that can be served warm or stored in the refrigerator, ready to turn a scoop of plain vanilla ice-cream into a proper dessert.
+Add a piece of white cake or a crepe and you have something nice enough to serve to company.
 This sauce is also a delicious alternative for maple syrup on pancakes.

 Yes, there is half a cup of rum in this, but the alcohol gets completely cooked off, leaving only the flavour behind.

 Makes about 1 cup.
 15 minutes plus enough time to soak raisins in rum (overnight preferred).